Employment Law (Corporate)

 An employer can switch the day that their employees are given off for a holiday, if both the employer and employee agree to the arrangement.

-Under the BC Employment Standards Act, if an employee who is not a manager is required to work more than 8 hours a day or 40 hours in a week, then their employer is obligated to pay that employee overtime wages.
+BC employment law states, that if an employee who is not a manager is required to work more than 8 hours a day or 40 hours in a week, then their employer is obligated to pay that employee overtime wages.
 However, this provision does not apply to individuals working under an averaging agreement.
 If an employee works more than 40 hours a week or 8 hours a day and they are not working under an averaging agreement, then the employer must pay their employee 1.5 times the employee’s regular wage for the time spent working past 8 hours.
 If the employee works over twelve hours, then the employer is obligated to pay them double their wage for every hour past the twelve hour mark.

 Much of the BC Employment Standards Act has to do with the dismissal of employees.
 Terminating an employee follows a full set of legal requirements that should not be taken lightly.
 It is important that employers understand that, under the Act, they are obligated to provide appropriate notice or pay appropriate severance to employees whose employment is being terminated.
 The appropriate length of notice or amount of severance owed is dependent upon how long an employee has been working for a business.